 What is mycophenolate?

 Mycophenolate is a prescription medication that lowers the function of the body’s immune system.
 Your immune system helps your body fight infection.
 Some autoimmune, or overactive immune system conditions like rheumatoid arthritis and lupus have been treated with mycophenolate.
 Mycophenolate may also be taken to help prevent the body from rejecting an organ, such as a kidney, after a transplant.

 Mycophenolate can be taken orally (by mouth) as capsules, tablets, or as a liquid.
 It can also be given directly into your vein (IV) at your healthcare provider’s office.
 Mycophenolate is sold under the brand name of Cellcept® and a related medication called mycophenolic acid is sold under the brand name of Myfortic®.

-The Food and Drug Administration requires women and health care providers to participate in a mycophenolate education program.
+The U.S. Food and Drug Administration (FDA) requires women and healthcare providers to participate in a mycophenolate education program.
 This program includes confirmation of a negative pregnancy test before starting mycophenolate and a negative pregnancy test at eight to ten days after treatment begins.
 The program also recommends using effective birth control while taking mycophenolate.
 Birth control should continue for 6 weeks after stopping mycophenolate.
 It is important to know that mycophenolate may reduce the ability of hormonal methods, like birth control pills, to prevent pregnancy.

 Women planning pregnancy are advised to take folic acid prior to pregnancy to reduce the chance of having a baby with a brain and/or spinal cord defect.

 How long does mycophenolate stay in the body?
 Should I stop taking it before I try to get pregnant?

 People break down medication at different rates.
 In healthy non-pregnant adults, it takes an average of one week for most of the mycophenolate to be gone from your body.

 If you are planning pregnancy, talk to your doctor about when you should stop this medication and treatment options.
 It is not recommended to get pregnant while on this medication because of the risk of birth defects.

 I just found out that I am pregnant.
 Should I stop taking mycophenolate?